Willie Porter (basketball)

-Willie William Porter (born July 3, 1942, in Winston-Salem, North Carolina) is an American former professional basketball who played two seasons (1967–68) in the American Basketball Association (ABA) as a member of the Oakland Oaks, Pittsburgh / Minnesota Pipers and the Houston Mavericks.
-A power forward from Tennessee State University, he was selected by the Cincinnati Royals during the 16^{th} round of the 1965 NBA draft.
+Willie Williams Porter Jr. (July 3, 1942 – November 4, 1992) was an American professional basketball player who played two seasons (1967–68) in the American Basketball Association (ABA) as a member of the Oakland Oaks, Pittsburgh / Minnesota Pipers and the Houston Mavericks.
+A power forward who played college basketball for the Tennessee State Tigers, he was selected by the Cincinnati Royals during the 16^{th} round of the 1965 NBA draft.

 Porter scored the first points in the first ABA game ever played on October 13, 1967, doing so on a tip-in for the Oaks against the Anaheim Amigos at the Oakland Coliseum.